tueimage/8dm50-machine-learning/reading_assignment.md

 The first one is "Paper selection".
 You have to use this assignment to discuss your paper selection with the course instructors and teaching assistants.
 It is best if you suggest a few papers and order them by preference.
 One of the instructors or teaching assistants has to approve the paper selection.

-The second assignment is for submitting the paper review as a PDF document.
+The second assignment "Paper Review" is for submitting the paper review as a PDF document.

 Note that there are deadlines for both assignments.